junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 "At least leave me a name to pass your story along?"
 Elkins reaches for a side drawer.
 The gold he offers includes some of the very pieces they paid for their meals over the past few days.
 Dean has to push down the unease.

 "Eastwood.
 Clint Eastwood.
-Best gunner in the western world," Dean tells him.
+Best gunner in the western world," Dean tells him, with a mocking smile.

 "We'll see about that."
-Three gunshots are released at almost the same second.
+Three gunshots are released within the next second.
 Not Dean's this time.
 He dives behind an overturned dining table.
-A bullet narrowly misses his cheek.
+A bullet narrowly misses his cheek, air squeaks sharp.

 "Son of a bitch!"
 He shouts out.
 Dirt on the ground flies into air, the room is hazy for a second.
 He can't see much.

-"Sam!"
-Dean looks left and right, trying to figure out what now.
+Dean blinks hard, looking left and right, trying to figure out what now.

-"I'm ok!"
-Sam yells back, somewhere behind him, probably using a different table as shelter.

 "What the hell?" he thinks out loud.
-Guess the first show probably isn't always very successful even for bonafide western gangsters, is it?
+Guess the first rodeo isn't always very successful even for bonafide western gangsters.

 "Well, *Hell* sends regards."
 Elkins' steps are right in front of the table.
 Dean risks a glimpse, catching the sight of black eyes.

-"Demon!"
-He warns Sam, at the same time of ducking into a gap between the stools, exactly when the desk he was hiding behind gets shot a gun hole around the place where his heart would have been.
+"Freaking demon!"
+He growls, at the same time of ducking into a gap between the stools, exactly when the table he was hiding behind gets shot a gun hole around the place where his heart would have been.

-"Where are they coming from?"
-Sam moves closer to him, looking at a different direction.

-"They?"
-Dean alerts.

-"The ladies at the back."
-Sam rushes the explanation.
-"Darla and at least two others, already counting four here."
+A second gun shot is fired from behind him.
+Damnnit, *demons*, plural.
+A whackload of them, it seems.

+He hears giggling from the same direction where the gunshot comes, the place where the saloon ladies usually gather.
+If they are all possessed, he counts four already.

-Even with the Colt they haven't really had won any advantage with that many demons all at once, and god knows how many more might crawling in as they speak.
+Even with the Colt he hasn't really had won any advantage over that many demons all at once, and god knows how many more might crawling in as they speak.

 "Surprised to see us?"
 Elkins' voice sounds harsh and edgy, nothing like what he sounded like when he spoke with them in the past.
 "We kill everyone close to Samuel Colt, just so you know."

 "Huh, usually the other way around," Dean amuses.
 "So this is how it's like to have someone more famous than us around."

-Sam spares him a glare, "Not funny, Dean!
-And not the time!"
+"You are some big name, boy?"
+The demon in Elkins smirks.

-"Right," Dean tightens the grip on the pistol, silently counting the number of bullets he has left, "a little low on ammo here, any idea?"
+"That's the goal."
+Dean answers absent-mindedly, while tightens the grip on the pistol, silently counting the number of bullets he has left.
+A bit low on ammo already, he shifts the grip slightly, he has to figure a way out fast.

-Sam shares a look with him while nodding at the exit door.
-Dean gives him a thumb up, finger drawing a circle and then pointing at himself.
-Sam nods in understanding.

-From the sound of their surrounding footsteps, demons are circling closer.

-"Bullet can kill us but we can't kill you, a little unfair, isn't it?"
-Dean raises his voice from behind the hideout.
-Tone teasing.
+The exit door are two tables' distance away, with the three lady demons in between, but the side window is only one table away, with buckets of alcohols within range.
+He calculates his route.

+The demons circle closer.
+Their footsteps heavy, dresses of the ladies rustled relentlessly.

+Dean risks another look from the edge of his hideout.
+All of them has a gun in their hands.
+Since when do demons kill human with guns?
+Western cowboy demons?
+He teases the thought, finding it not as unpleasant as he thought.

 The demon possessing the bartender lets out a raspy laughter.
 "You will die, Clint Eastwood."

 "Huh, it's actually nice hearing people say that, you know.
 Leaving the name behind is sorta the point."
 Dean estimates the timing and the distance, swinging a stool at the foot of the closest demon girl, diving side way.
 Darla, the saloon girl cornered him the first day, yells angrily, eyes turning black, swooping for him.

 "Sorry about that."
-Dean says, apologetically.
-Then, "Sam!
-Now!"
+Dean says, a bit apologetically.
+Then dives for the bucket stack, kicking them loose.

+A bucket rolls toward the center of the saloon, alcohol leaking from a crack, leaving a wet trail as it goes.
+The second one follows, making the trail a pool, soaking the next one inside out.

-A bucket rolls towards him, soaked inside out with alcohol.
-Dean jumps out of the place, right before firing at the bucket, turning the whole place into a big pile of flame and smoke.
+Dean leaps out of the place through the window right before the demons shoot the spot he was in.
+Bullets and sparks catch the alcohol, the whole place turns into a big pile of flame and smoke in seconds.
 Demons hiss furiously inside.

+The second floor crashes down in the flame.
+Dean only then realizes he forgets to check if there is any human up there, but it's too late already.

-The two boys unleash the horses by the stable, galloping out of the town, heading west.
+He unleashes the horse by the stable, galloping out of the town, heading west without looking back.

 <br>

-They don't slow down until the burning hut is completely out of view.
-The sun is setting ahead of them on the horizon.
-They ease the rein, letting the horses stroll.
+He doesn't slow down until the burning hut is completely out of view.
+The sun is setting ahead of him on the horizon.
+He eases the rein, letting the horse stroll.

-Dean glances back at the wild plain territory behind them, barely anything to see.
+Dean glances back at the wild plain territory behind him, barely anything to see.
 Barren and wild, no sign of civilization.

-"Guess no coming back to Sunrise, Wyoming now."
-He sighs, patting at the duffel bag and roll of bedding wrapped tightly on the back of the horse, letting out a long breath, removing the Sheriff's pin on his shirt.
-"Didn't expect the first gig would end up like that."
+"No coming back to Sunrise, Wyoming now."
+He sighs, patting the duffel bag and roll of blanket wrapped tightly on the back of the horse, the same way he'd check the Impala's trunk has everything he needs for the road.

-"The robbing part or the demon part?"
-Sam eyes him sideways.

-Dean considers, almost laughing, "You know what, the worst part is I don't know which is worse.
-But you think it's big enough of a stress signal to Cas now?"
+Dean removes the Sheriff's pin from his shirt.
+"Didn't expect the first gig end up like that, goddamn demons always ruin the day."

+He strokes the neck of the horse gently, speaking to her as much as to himself, "What do you think, it's a loud enough distress call to Cas or not?"

-Sam looks up at the sky.
-The night is falling, the stars are incredibly bright above these lands.
-Pure universe hanging on top of them like a gigantic globe hull, celestial, but not in a biblical way.
-"Probably not." he murmurs.
+He looks up at the sky.
+The night is falling slowly, the color transitions from dark blue to deep purple.
+Some stars that are incredibly bright already start shining and blinking above these lands.
+Light pollution isn't a thing yet.

+Pure universe hanging on top of him like a gigantic globe hull, celestial, but not in a biblical way.

+Dean lets his fingers combing through horse's hair, feeling the creature's muscle rise and fall as it jogs.
+"Yeah, I know."
+He says quietly, "Probably not."

-"Yeah."
-Dean has to agree, them not being home already is proof by itself.
+Him not being home already is proof by itself.

+"Looks like just you and me and the whole wild west now, Baby."
+He pats the horse.
 "Come on then, let's head west and make some more noise, he'd have to hear one of them.
-Good thing all the land between here and sea are free to go."
+Good thing all the land between here and the ocean are free to go."

-The whole wild west ahead of them, free to explore.
+The whole wild west ahead of him, free to explore.

 But Dean isn't anywhere near ecstasy.
 It's just too damn far away from home.